 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual Obserers (VO) for above 400' operations must be a MAAC member.
-See add-on section. - 3.
-Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots' stations in operation, for any events, and where non-club members are present.
-Helper and mechanic use are up to each individual member to decide. - 4.
+RPAS CAR requirements Visual Observers are required for operation of RPAS over 400'. - 3.
+Club/Site/Event requirements Spotters would be used for FPV flying (none at PDQ Flyers at the present time).
+Spotters are used if we are at the maximum number of planes (5) flying at one time. - 4.
 MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.